guardian/dotcom-rendering/docs/patterns/enhance-capi.md

 In DCR we replicate this using [add-dropcaps.ts](/src/model/add-dropcaps.ts)

 ### Images
-There are some conventions that can result in images appearing differently, we need a cleaner to support these while we wait for support for them to be added nativelt to Composer.
+There are some conventions that can result in images appearing differently, we need a cleaner to support these while we wait for support for them to be added natively to Composer.

 Multi images.
-Conserqutive sequences of two halfWidth images will be merged into a MultiImageBlockElement and shown side by side
+Consecutive sequences of two halfWidth images will be merged into a MultiImageBlockElement and shown side by side
 Captions.
 A ul/li tag directly after an image will replace the preoceeding image's caption

 In particular, Photo essay articles needs a lot of cleaning to achieve the intended designs.
 They use special caption styles and can sometimes have titles overlaying images.